marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 In line with their roles with the vernalization PRC2 complex, these three PHD-finger proteins have been found to associate[@de_lucia_phd_polycomb_2008; @sung_phd_2006].
 In addition to the vernalization pathway, *VIL1* and *VIL2* have also been found to influence the photoperiod flowering pathway[@sung_phd_2006; @kim_plant_2010].
 As a result of the key roles these genes play in mediating the vernalization response, their expression profiles in the two *B. napus* varieties were investigated.
-As very little regulatory and between variety divergence was observed for *VIL1* and *VIL2* *B. napus* homologues, the analysis of those genes can be found in appendix TODO.
+As very little regulatory and between variety divergence was observed for *VIL1* and *VIL2* *B. napus* homologues, the analysis of those genes can be found in Appendix B.

 ![**Expression traces for the *BnVIN3* genes in the apex.** The expression values and the 95% confidence intervals of those expression values as computed by Cufflinks are displayed.
 A heatmap of the clustering coefficients calculated by the SOM based method (discussed in section \ref{section:spring:somexplanation}) quantifies the similarity between the expression profiles.
 An upregulation of expression during the vernalization treatment is observed in all copies and in both varieties.](figuredirectory/apex_vin3.pdf){#figure:3xx:vin3apex}